 Rebecca received a Bachelor’s degree from Embry-Riddle Aeronautical University in Aviation and Transportation Management.
 She worked in all areas of Aviation and Trucking for many years.
 After her children were grown, she went back to school for her Master’s Degree in Accounting from Kelley School of Business.
-She currently works in the Finance Department for Author Solutions, LLC, a Penguin Random House Company.
+She currently works in the Accounting and Finance Department for the Indiana University Foundation.
 Rebecca has a wide range of interests.
 She holds Private Pilot License, and is a CPA; a Tri Kappa past President; and owns a dog, a cat and several fish.
 Is a horse on the horizon?

 Jamie Pratt earned his doctorate degree in accounting from Indiana University in 1977 and since then held faculty positons at the University of Washington (Seattle), University of Zurich, Northwestern and INSEAD (Fontainebleau, France), returning to Indiana University in 1990.
 He and his wife (Kathy) have been married for almost 40 years and they have three grown children and their first grandchild.
 Jamie is interested in serving on the PALS board because he considers it a creative and useful community service with a well-run operation that has potential to grow and prosper.
 He believes that his financial knowledge can be put to good use in such a setting